 If you have found the perfect spot for your parasol and decided you don’t want to move it, then we recommend choosing a heavier weight or in-ground base.
 If you plan to move it with the sun or closer to the pool, you may consider one with a pull-out handle and wheels.

 Should you be choosing a parasol and parasol base for your own garden, for a restaurant, café, hotel or pub we can offer you the correct base option.
-The type of surface involved, the size of the canopy required, and whether you would like to move the umbrella or not, all affect which umbrella base option you should consider.
+The type of surface involved, the size of the canopy required (see our parasol size guide for more details), and whether you would like to move the umbrella or not, all affect which umbrella base option you should consider.

 How Heavy Should A Parasol Base Be?